Standard Home Inspection

 Radon gas is very common in the Denver Metro Area.
 A Radon Gas Home Inspection will give you findings of any

 levels of radon and whether they are safe levels or if the levels are too high and need to be addressed.
-This involves leaving Radon Gas detectors for a 48 hour period to gather samples for
+I use a state-of-the art Electronic Continuous Radon Gas Monitor for a 48 hour period to

 ServingThe Entire Denver Metro Area.
 Including Aurora, Arvada, Centennial, Commerce City, Denver, Edgewater, Englewood, Greenwood Village, Golden, Highlands Ranch, Lakewood, Littleton, Lone Tree, Sheridan, Thornton,

 Address: 740 Pearl St #403, Denver, CO 80203